-Don’t let the city’s reputation fool you, there are things to do in Vegas besides gambling or drinking.
+Don’t let the city’s reputation fool you; there are plenty of things to do in Vegas besides gambling or drinking.
 Whether you are looking for excitement, romance, adventure, or even a touch of nature, Vegas is a city that has it all.
 From kids to seniors, it’s a town appealing to just about anyone with an ounce of adventure in their veins.

 Just the name Las Vegas conjures up an image of an adult’s playground.
 Bright lights, big city, gambling, drinking, bachelor parties, spontaneous weddings to strangers.
 Okay, possibly I went a bit too far with the last one.
 Perhaps lavish fun with a wild side might do better.